CorentinPapernest/ppn-smart-links/README.md

-# 📄 JSON Host Server
+# 📄 JSON & HTML Host Server

-A simple, lightweight server that allows you to host JSON files at custom routes with a clean web interface for management.
+A simple, lightweight server that allows you to host both JSON APIs and HTML pages at custom routes with a clean web interface for management.

 ## ✨ Features

-- 🌐 **Simple Web Interface** - Add and manage JSON routes through a clean UI
+- 🌐 **Simple Web Interface** - Add and manage both JSON and HTML routes through a clean UI
 - 🚀 **Instant JSON APIs** - Create JSON endpoints on the fly
+- 📄 **HTML Pages** - Host complete HTML pages with proper content types
 - 💾 **Persistent Storage** - Routes are saved to a local JSON file
 - 🎯 **Easy to Use** - No database required, just start and go
 - 🔄 **Real-time Updates** - Add/delete routes instantly
+- 🎨 **Content Type Support** - Automatic content-type headers (application/json for APIs, text/html for pages)

 ## 🚀 Quick Start